hoangsonww/DocuThinker-AI-App/README.md

 - Feel free to connect with me on **[LinkedIn](https://www.linkedin.com/in/hoangsonw/)**.
 - If you have any questions or feedback, please feel free to reach out to me at **[hoangson091104@gmail.com](mailto:hoangson091104@gmail.com)**.
 - Also, check out my **[portfolio](https://sonnguyenhoang.com/)** for more projects and articles.
-- If you find this project helpful, or if you learned something from the source code, consider giving it a star ⭐️.
+- If you find this project helpful, or if you have learned something from the source code, consider giving it a star ⭐️.
 I would greatly appreciate it! 🚀

 ---